steveng57/steveng57.github.io/_tabs/about.md

 ---
 ![Steves Workshop]_The most precious thing in my shop.
 A gift from the family._

 Welcome to my photo blog of various "maker" things I am up to, mostly woodworking.
+The above picture is a sign hanging in my workshop, given to me by the family.
+It's pretty cool.

 I have been focussing more and more on "maker" type things, including woodworking for the last decade or so.
 While woodworking is my primary focus, but I like to include other things...anything high tech or gadgety will do nicely.
 Also, life-hacks, yard and house projects and other maker things, will do nicely but mostly woodworking.